 In The 19th Century, Which Activity Was Decried As Wasteful And Inferior To Other Pursuits?

-Even chess couldn’t catch a break back in the day; however, in the 1860s there was a widespread moral panic over the idea that chess was wasting away the youth and energy of young men and that it was a folly to pursue it.
-In the July 2, 1859 edition of Scientific American, for example, we find the following.
+Even chess couldn’t catch a break back in the day.
+In the 1860s, there was a widespread moral panic over the idea that chess was wasting away the youth and energy of young men and that it was a folly to pursue it.
+In the July 2, 1859 issue of Scientific American, for example, we find the following.